-"We sang 'From Where the Motherland Begins'," a Soviet song made famous in the wildly popular 1968 USSR film "The Sword and the Shield" about a Soviet spy working in Nazi Germany.
+"We sang 'From Where the Motherland Begins'," a hugely popular 1960s song made famous in a USSR film about a Soviet spy working in Nazi Germany.

-"I'm not joking, I'm serious.
+"I'm not joking, I am serious.
 And other songs with a similar content," said Putin.

-The 10 Kremlin agents had been arrested in an FBI swoop that initially threatened to derail a recent warming in Russia-US relations championed by Putin's successor in the Kremlin, President Dmitry Medvedev.
+The 10 Kremlin agents had been arrested in an FBI swoop that initially threatened to derail a rapid improvement in Russia-US relations championed by President Dmitry Medvedev.